nettilaria/Thesis-code/README.md

    -  divided each science run, instead of summing them up;
    -  added the other two backgrounds (Neutron and ER).

-6) _Total_number_of_Events_ is an excel file used to check the agreement between histograms of _CENVS*_ code and Tab.I of https://arxiv.org/pdf/2604.06002
+6) _Total_number_of_Events_ is an excel file used to check the agreement between histograms of _CENVS*_ code and Tab.I of https://arxiv.org/pdf/2604.06002.
+   They tunred out to be in agreement!